What is an E-Cigarette Lawsuit?

 In an e-cigarette lawsuit settlement, both parties come to an agreement on the amount of compensation the victim deserves.

-During a trial, both sides present their cases to a judge and jury.
+Both sides present their cases to a judge and jury during a trial.
 Trials are typically riskier than settling because the jury may side against you.
 If this happens, you will receive no compensation at all.

-Also, even if you win at a trial, the verdict could be appealed by the opposing side and leave you with nothing.
+Also, even if you win at trial, the opposing side could appeal the verdict and leave you with nothing.

 Legal Options After an E-Cigarette Injury